jasonbayton/11ty/_src/projects/privacy-policy/index.md

 - **Business and Contact Information**: Not retained.
 - **Messaging data**: Defined by contractual SLA

+## Data Removal

+The majority of BAYTON projects data is non-identifiable, and used for analytics & support, the following exceptions apply:

+- MANAGED ARCHIVER may be configured to back up messaging data to PING servers if an organisation chooses to avoid setting up their own infrastructure.
+- Managed configuration data (e.g licensed organisation ID) applied across all projects is used for licensing & support, which may identify an organisation.
+- MANAGED INFO may be configured to store device location reports in PING servers if an organisation chooses to avoid setting up their own infrastructure.

+Should you wish to remove data associated with your use of BAYTON project applications, please:

+1. Make a copy of the PING UUID in application settings (typically by tapping the menu icon and scrolling to the bottom of the Settings page)
+2. Submit your request to [project-support@bayton.org](mailto:project-support@bayton.org) with the UUID of your device.
+3. Data will be expunged within 24 hours of acknowledgement

+**Note**: If data is known to be associated with the services provided to organisations, commercially or voluntarily, any requests from individuals may be redirected to organisation IT representitives for approval.
+This will delay deletion.

 ## User Rights

 ### Rights of Users